CrowGuy/PyI-O/README.md

 - `ImgName`: The image file name, default value are *Line_example.png*, *Scatter_example.png*, *Bar_example.png*.

 #### Line plot config params
-- `LineColor`: The color of line, more color value we can reference this [website].
+- `LineColor`: The color of line, more color value we can reference this [website](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.plot.html).
 - `LineWidth`: The width of line.
 - `LabelName`: The label name of every item.
-- `MarkerType`: The marker type of line, more marker type we can reference this [website].
+- `MarkerType`: The marker type of line, more marker type we can reference this [website](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.plot.html).

 #### Scatter plot config params
-- `ScatterColor`: The color of scatter, the color value we can reference this [website].
+- `ScatterColor`: The color of scatter, the color value we can reference this [website](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.plot.html).
 - `GroupLabel`: The label name of every item.

 #### Bar plot config params
-- `BarColor`: The color of bar, more color value we can reference this [website].
+- `BarColor`: The color of bar, more color value we can reference this [website](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.plot.html).
 - `BarWidth`: The width of bar.
 - `GroupLabel`: The label name of every item.